 “There is no sound basis in law, fact or common sense for equating assault rifles with Swiss Army knives, especially on Gun Violence Awareness Day and after the recent shootings in our own California communities,” he said.

-Gov. Gavin Newsom decried the ruling and credited state laws for helping California achieve one of the lowest death rates from firearm injuries in the nation.
+Gov. Gavin Newsom decried the ruling and credited state laws for helping California achieve one of the lowest firearm-related death rates in the nation.
 San Jose Mayor Sam Liccardo also slammed the ruling on Twitter, calling it one of the worst opinions of 2021.

 Liccardo, who recently spoke with San José Spotlight about gun control, was among a handful of leaders who gathered at City Hall on Tuesday to propose local gun control measures, including a law that would require all firearm owners to carry liability insurance.